maths/moodle-qtype_stack/doc/en/CAS/Simplification.md

 Only one `orderless` or `ordergreat` command can be issued in any session.
 The last one encountered will be used and the others ignored.
 No warnings or errors are issued if more than one is encountered.

-## Logarithms to an arbitrary base.
+## Logarithms to an arbitrary base

 By default, Maxima does not provide logarithms to an arbitrary base.
 To overcome this, STACK provides a function `lg` for student entry.